robm26/travel-browser/tutorials/LAB.md

 1. Next, type in "link session" and hear a three part pass phrase.
 1. Write down this pass phrase.
 For example, sweet dog 721

+User Profile Page
+1. Open up the www/userprofile.html page.
+Enter in the three part pass phrase and click Load.
+1. You should see a status of "lookup success"

 DynamoDB
 1. Click to the DynamoDB service in the AWS console, and click Tables from the left menu.